EAT!

 Babilonia is located right next to Santa Flavia train station.
 Whether it's breakfast, lunch, or dinner, you'll always find a table outside or inside, and good, affordable food.
 You'll find families with children here, for whom there are small sandwiches for €1.50, as well as delicious pasta dishes and stone-baked pizzas.
 Our favorite is the "Porticello" pizza with a mozzarella ball in the center and pesto cream – delicious!

-A quick and easy pasta lunch at "Al Panfilo" or an excellent dinner in the main square at "Kantuccio"
+Quick and easy pasta for lunch at "Al Panfilo" or an excellent dinner on the main square at "Kantuccio"